Key takeaways

 The best solution for a startup is to start the mobile app development with an MVP.

-The MVP is the minimal viable product, e.g. an app with only the core features.
-It might be hard to outline what the core functions should be: as a product owner, you definitely admire all of them.
-Still, your main goal at the first stage is to collect feedback from your customers, and you need exactly the basic app version for it.
+The MVP is the minimal viable product, e.g., an app with only the core features.
+It might be hard to outline what the core functions should be as a product owner, you definitely admire all of them.
+Still, your main goal in the first stage is to collect customer feedback, and you need exactly the basic app version for it.
 In other words, you need to test your idea: if it doesn’t work out, you won’t regret spending a fortune on a complicated super expensive development.

 Decide how you will earn money from your app